-Emmy-nominated editor Jen Fineran established Gypsy Camp Studios Inc. in 2005 just as technology was making a roving edit studio possible, and just after she had her first child.
-With an education in film history and an early start in advertising and movie promos, Jen is now best known for her intimate and eclectic non-fiction storytelling.
-Her work can be seen in theaters and at film festivals such as Sundance, HotDocs and Berlin International Film Festival, and has aired on various networks including PBS, AMC, IFC, A&E, MTV, Bravo and Netflix.
-She is one of the editors on the upcoming 2017 Sundance premiere Rancher, Farmer, Fisherman (Discovery), directed by Susan Froemke and John Hoffman.
+Emmy-nominated editor Jen Fineran established Gypsy Camp Studios Inc. in 2005 just as technology was making a roving edit studio possible, and just before she started a family.
+With an education in film history and an early start in advertising, Jen is now best known for her intimate and eclectic non-fiction storytelling.
+Her work can be seen in theaters and at film festivals such as Sundance, SXSW, HotDocs and Berlin International Film Festival.

-Jen has edited several award-winning documentaries including Emily Kassie’s Academy award-winning I Married my Family’s Killer about love and intermarriage in post-genocide Rwanda, as well as two films with Alison Klayman: Ai Weiwei: Never Sorry (IFC Films) and The 100 Years Show (Netflix) featuring the 101 year old painter Carmen Herrera.
-Ai Weiwei: Never Sorry won a US Documentary Special Jury Prize at the Sundance Film Festival and was shortlisted for the Academy Award.
+Jen has edited several award-winning documentaries including Emily Kassie’s Academy award-winning I Married my Family’s Killer about love and intermarriage in post-genocide Rwanda, and Alison Klayman's Ai Weiwei: Never Sorry (IFC Films) which won a US Documentary Special Jury Prize at the Sundance Film Festival and was shortlisted for the Academy Award.
 Jen also earned an Emmy nomination for "Outstanding Editing: Documentary and Long Form.”
-Her other credits include Design Disruptors, Everybody Knows…Elizabeth Murray, Germans & Jews, Every Three Seconds, A Powerful Noise, Confederacy Theory, All of Me and Waste.
-Jen’s first film job was assistant editing on Ruth Leitman’s Alma, which was selected for the Whitney Biennial.
+Jen’s first film job was assistant editing on Ruth Leitman’s southern gothic documentary Alma, which was selected for the Whitney Biennial.

 Jen grew up in Cheverly, MD, a vibrant community in Prince George's County on the border of Washington, DC.
 In college, Jen raised chimpanzees as a part-time job.
 After completing her undergraduate studies in sociology and political science at Emory University, Jen explored the world playing pickup soccer from Kinshasa, Zaire, to Lijiang, China.
-After working at Channel 4 in London, Jen returned to the U.S. to earn an MA in Film Studies from Emory University.
+Jen worked at Channel 4 in London, then returned to the US to earn an MA in Film Studies from Emory University.
 She cut her first feature, the hilarious road comedy Waste, while living in Brisbane, Australia.
-She now lives with her husband and two kids in Nyack, New York, where she also coaches youth soccer.
-The short documentary The Invisible World is Jen’s debut as a director.
+She now lives with her husband and two kids in Nyack, New York.
+She still loves to play and watch sports, and also coaches.
+The short documentary The Invisible World, featuring Hudson Valley painter Mark Weiss, is Jen’s debut as a director.